siavashkingS/User-based-todo-list-with-nodejs-and-mysql/README.md

-# 🧠 User-Based Todo List (Node.js + MySQL)
+# 🧠 User-Based Todo List Project (Node.js + MySQL)

-This is a full-featured backend web app built with pure Node.js and MySQL — no frameworks like Express or frontend libraries.
-It allows users to sign up, log in, and manage a personal todo list, with each user's tasks stored securely and separately.
+This project showcases two versions of a full-featured backend web app built with **pure Node.js and MySQL** — one using **raw SQL queries**, and another using the **Sequelize ORM**.
+Both versions allow users to sign up, log in, and manage their own private todo lists.

 ---